arabellas-craft/arabellas-craft.github.io/_posts/2022-10-17-The-new-moon-in-irish-folklore.md

 ## Learn more
 This post just scratching the surface of some of the most popular new moon practices in Ireland.
 If you're interested in learning more, I can't recommend Duchas.ie enough!
 The Irish Pagan School is also an amazing resource and has a course all about the moon in Irish traditions.
+If you'd like to put these customs into practice, my [new moon ritual ideas and journal prompts](/new-moon-ritual-ideas-and-journal-prompts/) turn the themes of luck and intention-setting into a simple monthly ritual.